xmos/lib_src/README.rst

 Fixed factor functionality:

  * Synchronous fixed factor of 3 downsample and oversample functions supporting either HiFi quality or reduced resource requirements for voice applications.
- * Synchronous fixed factor of 3 and 3/2 downsample and oversample functions for voice applications optimised for the XS3 Vector Processing Unit.
+ * Synchronous fixed factor of 3 and 3/2 downsample and oversample functions for voice applications optimized for the XS3 Vector Processing Unit.

 Building
 ........